 2017 – The switchgear plant celebrates its birthday

 2017 marks the 100th anniversary of the switchgear plant.
 It’s still one of the most advanced plants and the largest facility of its kind in the world.
 Following expansion projects in the 1960s and the 1970s, the decision was made in 2010 to invest €70 million in an extensive modernization program.
 As part of the Schaltwerk 2015 project, two new production halls were built and the manufacturing equipment was modernized.
 Modern switchgears are produced on 330,000 square metres of space in the switchgear plant.
 With a company-wide competence center for switchgear technology, the plant is in the vanguard of research and development in its technology field.
 Even after an extensive modernization, the historic buildings still comprise a major part of the plant today.
-The high-rise building is still in use, although for reasons of fire safety, only up to the seventh story; it is now occupied by offices and the training center.
+The high-rise is also still in operation, although for reasons of fire safety, only up to the seventh story.
+However, production in the historic building was already discontinued in 2002 – after the last user of the facility, the low-voltage division, had moved out.
+Today, the remaining space is occupied by offices and the training center.

-Within the scope of the "Siemensstadt 2.0" project, the switchgear plant is also part of the long-term transformation into a modern, urban neighborhood of the future.
+Within the scope of the "Siemensstadt²" project, the switchgear plant is also part of the long-term transformation into a modern, urban neighborhood of the future.